 Lower Brule Man Charged with Assault

-U.S. Attorney Brendan V. Johnson announced that a Lower Brule man has been indicted by a federal grand jury for Maiming and Assault Resulting in Serious Bodily Injury.
+United States Attorney Randolph J. Seiler announced that a Lower Brule, South Dakota, man has been indicted by a federal grand jury for Assaulting, Resisting, and Impeding a Federal Officer.

 The investigation is being conducted by the Federal Bureau of Investigation.
-Assistant U.S. Attorney Meghan N. Dilges is prosecuting the case.
-LaRoche was released on bond pending trial.
-A trial date has not yet been set.
+Assistant U.S. Attorney Troy R. Morley is prosecuting the case.

 Johnson was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.